fikunmi-ap/solana-improvement-documents/LRUCache.md

   2. The global median fee has risen above the recommended fee for that account in whcih case, users should pay the recommended median fee.

-- If the recommended fee for an accont in the cache is less than the global median, the account is evicted from the cache.
+- If the recommended fee for an account in the cache is less than the global median, the account is evicted from the cache.

 #### Cache updates